 Any Ford Truck With 5.4L 3V V8 Engine

-This goes for F-150 series which were already covered, but due to engine’s malfunction proneness, I felt I had to put special emphasis on it, so that fewer people end up with one of these engineering disasters.
+This goes for F-150 series which were already covered, but due to the engine’s malfunction proneness, I felt I had to put special emphasis on it, so that fewer people end up with one of these engineering disasters.
 Ford has had a 5.4L V8 engine between ’97 and ’04, and it was fine.
-2-valve Condor V8 was practically indestructible so if you find pre-2004 F-150 with it – go for it.
+The 2-valve Condor V8 was practically indestructible, so if you find a pre-2004 F-150 with it – go for it.

 Years: 2005-2013, 2016

-Buying a late second gen Nissan Frontier would be a mistake due to its outdated styling (and everything that goes with it), but buying early second gen models might end up being even bigger ordeal.
+Buying a late second-gen Nissan Frontier would be a mistake due to its outdated styling (and everything that goes with it), but buying early second-gen models might end up being an even bigger ordeal.
 2005 through 2008 Frontiers are pickup trucks with some of the most consistent transmission issues we’ve ever seen.
 And it’s not the tranny itself that’s dodgy.
 It’s the radiator design flaw that causes the problem.
-To be more precise, radiator is prone to cracking after which the coolant would find its way into transmission.
+To be more precise, the radiator is prone to cracking after which the coolant would find its way into transmission.
 Needless to say, antifreeze and transmission fluid mixture causes irreversible damage.
 So, there’s one great mid-size pickup if transmission replacements are your favorite activity.